elbcoast/ECNFeatureToggleBundle/README.md

 ## Voters

 In order to decide if a feature is available or not, voters are being used.
-Currently there are three voters included.
+Currently there are five voters included.

 ### AlwaysTrueVoter